highchair/artinruins-com/property-img/_cheat-sheet.md

 _From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

+_From “Providence: A Citywide Survey of Historic Resources,” prepared by the RIHPHC, 1986_

 _From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

 _From the RIHPHC survey of Providence Industrial Sites, July 1981_